 - Partnership and company disputes

 James has a keen interest in real property law, including trusts, conveyancing, mortgages, easements and other property rights.
-He has extensive experience in landlord and tenant work, and is happy to advise and act in relation to business and residential tenancies of all kinds.
+He has extensive experience in landlord and tenant work (including for pubs and licensed premises), and is happy to advise and act in relation to business and residential tenancies of all kinds.

 - Advising on an ‘acquisition order’ under Part III of the Landlord & Tenant Act 1987;